IMPORTANT INFORMATION ABOUT YOUR JURY

 Unfortunately, the Court does not have any parking reserved for jurors.
 You will be responsible for your initial parking costs when appearing for jury service; however, you will be reimbursed $8.00 per day for your parking expense.
-There are several parking lots that surround the United States Courthouse, the charge for parking in these lots vary from $5.00 to $15.00 a day.
+There are several parking lots that surround the US Courthouse, the charge for parking in these lots vary from $5.00 to $15.00 a day.
 There are currently several construction projects going on in the downtown area so the parking options change frequently.
 You may want to come early and shop around for the best parking area and rate.
 Be sure to pay for an entire day’s worth of parking because you may be required to be at the Court all day.
-Do not park at any parking meters as you will not be able to leave the courtroom in order to feed your meter.
+Do not park at any city parking meters.
+The parking limit at a meter is only 2 hours, which will not be enough time to cover your full day in the Courthouse.

 Jurors are encouraged to use public transportation when possible.
 Jurors arriving from within the Wasatch Front may easily utilize the UTA TRAX light rail system, as well as the FrontRunner commuter rail line.
 The courthouse is located between the Courthouse Station and Galivian Center stops on the light rail system.
 Using public transportation will help you eliminate parking problems.

-An attendance fee of $40 per day is paid for each day you report for jury duty, unless you are a federal employee.
+An attendance fee of $50 per day is paid for each day you report for jury duty, unless you are a federal employee.
 You will also be reimbursed for your round trip mileage at the current government rate.
-Please make note of your round trip mileage, as you will need to report it when you appear for Jury Service.
+Please make note of your round trip mileage, as you will need to report it when you check in.

-When you are needed you wil receive a Notice to Appear instructing you to report on a certain day, time and before a particular Judge.
+You have been sent a Notice to Appear instructing you to report on a certain day, time and before a particular Judge.
 It is important that you report on time.
-The doors to the building do not open until 8:00 a.m.
 Jury selection can take up to five hours.
-If you are not selected to serve for the trial, you will be permitted to leave after the selection process.
+If you are not selected to serve for this trial, you will be permitted to leave after the selection process.
 If selected, you may be required to remain at the courthouse for the remainder of the day, and you will need to return each day until the trial is finished.
 Most trials last from three to five days.

 CALL BEFORE YOU REPORT!
 Cases that are set for trial frequently settle or are re-scheduled on very short notice.
-This frequently happens after the Notice to Appearhas been sent.
+This frequently happens after the Notice to Appear has been mailed.
 You must call the message line for your final instructions.
 The message will tell you if you absolutely need to report, or it may ask you to call back later.
 Please listen carefully to the entire message when you call.
-If you neglect to call and then appear for jury duty for a trial that has been rescheduled, the Court cannotreimburse you for mileage or other costs.
+If you neglect to call and then appear for jury duty for a trial that has been rescheduled, the Court cannot reimburse you for mileage or other costs.
 Therefore, it is very important that you call before leaving your residence.

 If you have received a Notice to Appear for jury duty you must call local 801-524-6940 anytime after 2:00 p.m. on the last business day before you are to report for last-minute instructions.
 The recorded message will be available after 2:00 p.m., including evening hours, and on weekends.